entech281/Pele2019/README.md

 * To rollback to a previous commit, `git reset --hard CommitIdentifierCode`

-* To build your code, run `./gradlew jacocoTestReport`
+* To build your code, `./gradlew jacocoTestReport`

 ### External Links
 - [Understanding PIDF and gains](https://github.com/entech281/Season_2018/wiki/Understanding-PIDF-and-gains)